Aim of the course

 This course provides a broad overview of different aspects of ecotoxicology, including environmental chemistry, toxicology, ecology and risk assessment related topics.
 The course consists of lectures, working classes and practicals.
 Lectures will generally be held in the mornings.
 Experimental work, video training, working lectures and study visits will take place in the afternoons, to provide examples and practical understanding of the theory.
 The course is divided into two parts of one week each.

-The first week deals with issues determining exposure.
+The first week (part 1) deals with issues determining exposure.
 Focus will be on environmental chemistry, including the fate of chemicals in the environment and uptake in organisms.

 Specific subjects are: